itstylerbabess/ISS-Tracker/README.md

 This project provides a containerized Flask application that ingests, processes, and analyzes International Space Station (ISS) orbital trajectory data.
 The application retrieves data from the ISS website and stores it in a Redis database container for persistence.
 It allows querying of the ISS data via several Flask routes and uses Docker Compose to manage both the Flask app and Redis container.

-The project also calculates key statistics like speed and position for the ISS based on its orbital trajectory data.
-A new `/epochs/<epoch>/location` route and an updated `/now` route are added to provide real-time geographical information (latitude, longitude, altitude, and geoposition) for a specific epoch and the nearest epoch to the current time.
+The project also calculates key statistics like speed and position for the ISS based on its orbital trajectory data, while also providing real-time geographical information (latitude, longitude, altitude, and geoposition) for a specific epoch and the nearest epoch to the current time.

 ## Dataset